ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    The activation request file expires after 7 days.
    {: note}

-1. Open the IBM-generated support case and provide the following information:
+1. Open the IBM-generated support case titled "VPX License Migration" and provide the following information:

    * Subject: LAS Transition
    * VPX instance details, such as NetScaler IP, version, hostname, and serial if available.